maojrs/multiscaleRD/README.md

 ## How to run this code?

 * Clone this repository to your local machine:...
-* Solve the RDE by running FD.py, this gives the reference solution
+* Solve the RDE by running FD.py, this gives the reference solution(s)
-* Run many simulation with Coupling.py
+* Run many simulation with Coupling.py or CouplingLV.py
 * Create plots with Plot.py